SESYNC-ci/ci-spring2016/Lessons/sql.md

 3. One field per type of information
 4. No redundant information
      * Split into separate tables with one table per class of information
-	 * Needs an identifier in common between tables – shared column - to reconnect (foreign key).
+	 * Needs an identifier in common between tables â€“ shared column - to reconnect (foreign key).

 SQL (and SQL in R)